1. Home

 Mass Percent Composition Problem

-This is worked example problem showing how to calculate mass percent composition.
+Mass percent is also known as percent by weight or w/w%.
+This worked example problem shows the steps necessary to calculate mass percent composition.

 Mass Percent Problem

-First, look up the atomic masses for carbon and oxygen from the Periodic Table.
+Look up the atomic masses for carbon and oxygen from the Periodic Table.
+It's a good idea at this point to settle on the number of significant figures you'll be using.
 The atomic masses are found to be:

 12.01 g (1 mol) of C